fledit-sh/fsfw-from-zero/ws-objects-tmtc/README.md

     automatically in its own destructor
  3. Retrieve the global instance of the object manager using its static `instance` method and use it to initialize all system objects including your custom system object.
+ 4. Retrieve the concrete instance of your object using the `ObjectManager` `get` method.
+    Please note that you explicitely have to specify the target type you want to retrieve using a template argument to `get`.
+Use that instance to retrieve and print the object ID instead of using the instance returned by `new`

+# 3. Schedule your object using its object ID

+The object ID is now an addressing unit which can be used at various places in the framework.
+One example is to schedule the object.
+This means that instead of passing the concrete instance of the object, you can also add units to schedule by using their object ID

+## Subtasks

+ 1. Retrieve the global instance of the `TaskFactory` using its static `instance` method.
+ 2. Create a new enum called `ObjectIds` and make your object ID an enum number if it.
+If this is not the case already, refactor your `MySystemObject` to expect the Object ID via constructor argument.
+ 2. Create a `PeriodicTask` and add your custom system object using its object ID